 Protecting Black Life, an outreach of Life Issues Institute, released data that reported: “79% of Planned Parenthood’s surgical abortion facilities are strategically located within walking distance of African and/or Hispanic communities.”
 It’s a leading factor as to why black women are five times more likely to have an abortion than white women.
 Abortion clinics are strategically placed in their neighborhoods to provide these services.

 The Centers for Disease Control and Prevention’s own research highlights the disproportionate rate of abortions.
-The CDC’s 2011 Abortion Surveillance report shows that black women make up 14% of the childbearing population, yet obtained 36.2 % of reported abortions.
-The same report reveals that black women have the highest abortion ratio in the country, with 474 abortions per 1,000 live births.
-According to the Center for Urban Renewal and Education’s 2015 policy report, “Percentages at these levels illustrate that more than 19 million black babies have been aborted since 1973.”
+The CDC’s 2019 Abortion Surveillance Report shows that black women obtained 38% of reported abortions.
+The same report reveals that black women have the highest abortion ratio in the country, with 386 abortions per 1,000 live births.
+According to the Center for Urban Renewal and Education’s 2015 policy report, “more than 19 million black babies have been aborted since 1973.”

 Without the right to life, we have no other rights.
 As a member of the black community, I know we’ve come too far to allow our race to be decreased because of abortion.